alpeykov/selenium-nunit/README.md

 # Selenium N-UNIT Test Project

 This project is a Selenium-based test automation framework using N-UNIT to automate the testing of web application.
-The project covers basic CRUD operations (Create, Read, Update, Delete) on items and tests various functionalities like login, search, and validation for input fields.
+The project covers basic CRUD operations on items and tests various functionalities like login, search, and validation for input fields.

 ## Tested app
 http://softuni-qa-loadbalancer-2137572849.eu-north-1.elb.amazonaws.com:85/